data-science-and-big-data-analytics/teaching-examples/README.md

 * ThesisBSc-Fabian: Results of the Bachelor's thesis of Fabian Karl on text classification for short text.

-* ThesisBSc-Jannek: Example of a Bachelor's thesis (with LaTeX source) from Jannik on k-bisimulation on large graphs.
+* ThesisBSc-Jannek: Example of a Bachelor's thesis from Jannik on k-bisimulation on large graphs.

+* ThesisBSc-Johannes: Results of the Bachelor's thesis of Johannes on information extraction from captioned video events.

 * ThesisBSc-Tobias: The Bachelor's thesis of Tobias Kalmbach on statistics extraction from scientific papers.